AI-led BPM transformation strategy

 The Case for Hybrid Thinking

 A healthcare system combining Lean Six Sigma rigour with RPA and process mining achieved results that neither approach alone could deliver.
 Black Belts mapped the current state.
-AI systems identified automation opportunities.
-Lean discipline ensured new workflows remained stable under operational load.
+AI identified automation opportunities.
+Lean discipline ensured new workflows stayed stable under operational load.
 The cycle-time improvements and cost savings were categorically larger than either discipline in isolation.

 What AI-Native BPM Leadership Actually Looks Like

-Digital and AI literacy
+Digital & AI Literacy

 Where Black Belts Belong in This Structure